Indian nationality law: Partition and transition

 British India was partitioned into two independent Dominions on 15 August 1947, the Union of India and Federation of Pakistan.
 India transitionally retained the British sovereign as its head of state until its continued membership in the Commonwealth of Nations as a republic was agreed upon at the 1949 Commonwealth Prime Ministers' Conference.
 Indians continued to be British subjects until independent India enacted its own nationality legislation.
 Subjects of the princely states, who were previously considered British protected persons, became British subjects of India when their states acceded to India.

 British subject status was reformed under the British Nationality Act 1948.
 The Act abandoned the common nationality used across the Empire and redefined British subject to mean any citizen of a Commonwealth country.
 A Commonwealth citizen was defined in this Act to have the same meaning.
 British subject/Commonwealth citizen status co-existed with the citizenship of each Commonwealth country.
-Because India had not enacted citizenship regulations by the time the 1948 Act took effect, Indians (and citizens of all other Dominions without citizenship laws) were provisionally classed as "British subjects without citizenship".
+Because India had not enacted citizenship regulations by the time the 1948 Act took effect on 1 January 1949, Indians (and citizens of all other Dominions without citizenship laws) were provisionally classed as "British subjects without citizenship".